House Ways and Means chairman faces fight of his political life in Mass. primary

-The race is just the latest faceoff between the far-left and establishment Democrats, as an internal war over the future of the party has been fought in primaries across the nation.
+The race is just the latest faceoff between the far-left and establishment Democrats, as an internal war over the future of the party is fought in primaries across the nation.
 The left has secured a number of political wins: In New York, political newcomer Jamaal Bowman ousted 16-term incumbent and House Foreign Affairs Committee Chairman Eliot L. Engel.
-In Missouri, Black Lives Matter leader Cori Bush defeated 19-year incumbent Rep. William Lacy Clay, whose family held the seat for more than half a century.
+In Missouri, Black Lives Matter leader Cori Bush defeated a 19-year incumbent, Rep. William Lacy Clay, whose family held the seat for more than half a century.

 Ousting a second Democratic chairman would send a signal to party leaders: Move further left or face your own possible defeat.

 The tensions are already expected to be a central dynamic in the next Congress, particularly if Democrats win the White House and the Senate.
-Just as the tea party success in 2010 pushed Republicans to the right, so too are these new members expected to pressure Democrats to move to the left, particularly on issues such as health care and climate change.
+Just as the tea party success in 2010 pushed Republicans to the right, so, too, are these new members expected to pressure Democrats to move to the left, particularly on issues such as health care and climate change.

 Neal, 71, has long been considered the favorite to win.
-As chairman of arguably the most powerful panel in Congress, he has outsize influence on major issues such as tax and health policy, as well as economic issues — and thus is in a prime position to deliver for his constituents.
+As chairman of arguably the most powerful panel in Congress, he has outsize influence on major issues such as tax and health policy, as well as economic matters — and thus is in a prime position to deliver for his constituents.

 However, the contentious Democratic primary between Sen. Edward J. Markey and Rep. Joe Kennedy could be the “X-factor” with trickle-down impact: Should more of Markey’s liberal voters show up at the polls to support him, they also could increase Morse’s numbers, undercutting Neal.